Novel phases in rotating Bose-condensed gas: vortices and quantum correlation: INTRODUCTION

-Here we examine the ground state properties of harmonically trapped quasi-2D Bose-Einstein condensate hosting upto seven vortices with repulsive finite-range Gaussian interaction.
-Our aim in the present work, is to examine as to how a quasi-two-dimensional Bose-condensed gas with finite-range particle-particle Gaussian interaction responds to an externally impressed rotation in the angular momentum regime $0\le L_{z} \le 5N$, where $N$ is the number of bosons.
-The sign of the Gaussian interaction potential is taken to be positive corresponding to repulsive interaction \cite{ias98}.
-In order to analyze the many-body ground state, exact diagonalization of the ${\bf n} \times {\bf n}$ many-body Hamiltonian matrix has been performed in given subspaces of (quantized) total angular momentum with Hilbert dimensionality ${\bf n} \sim 10^{5}$ (e.g., for $L_{z}=N=16$, ${\bf n}=384559$).
+Our aim in the present work is to study the many-body quantum correlation in the harmonically trapped quasi-2D Bose-Einstein condensate, hosting upto seven vortices, with repulsive finite-range Gaussian interaction.
+In order to analyze the ground state properties, exact diagonalization of the ${\bf n} \times {\bf n}$ Hamiltonian matrix has been performed in given subspaces of (quantized) total angular momentum with Hilbert dimensionality ${\bf n} \sim 10^{5}$ (e.g., for $L_{z}=N=16$, ${\bf n}=384559$).
 In constructing the many-body basis states we go beyond the lowest Landau level approximation so as to include the single-particle basis states with radial quantum number $n_{r} \geq 0$ and angular momentum quantum number $m$ of either sign \cite{ahs01,lhc01_pra}.
+To investigate the stability of the quantum states, the critical angular velocity of the rotating system is discussed.
 The degree of condensation and von Neumann entanglement entropy of angular momentum states are calculated as a measure of many-body quantum correlation.
 To analyze the internal structure of stable as well as unstable states, the conditional probability distribution is also obtained.
-Beyond the mean-field approximation, we explore the novel phases of vortex states in subspaces of quantized total angular momentum and their transition to stable vortex patterns (configurations) is examined.
-In particular, we examine the critical angular velocity corresponding to stable vortex patterns.
-In response to the externally impressed rotation, singly quantized vortices are observed and at high angular momentum $L_{z}$, the system shapes up into canonical polygons with or without a vortex located at the center of the harmonic trap. \\
+Beyond the mean-field approximation, we explore the novel phases of vortex states in subspaces of quantized total angular momentum and their transition to stable vortex patterns (configurations) is examined. \\